 Interesting facts and notes

-title in the U.S.: Harry Potter and the Sorcerer's Stone
+The U.S. title is changed to Harry Potter and the Sorcerer's Stone

 Q: Do you rewrite a lot?